 While cultivating classical foundation, Vince developed jazz chops by listening, transcribing, and studying many jazz greats including Louis Armstrong, Clifford Brown, Donald Byrd, Miles Davis, and Maynard Ferguson.
 Vince continued studying trumpet through undergraduate and graduate college with Rebecca Coupe Franks, Dennis Wasko, and John Swana.
 Vince has also attended master classes held by Matt Gallagher, Craig Morris, Claudio Roditi, Randy Brecker, Malcolm McNab, Scott Holbert, Bijon Watson, Jeff Curnow, and Alison Balsom.

-Vince is a strong improviser, which serves well to the rock scene.
+Vince is a strong improviser, which has served him well in the commercial music scene.
 He is a frequent performer with cover and original bands.
 In the recording studio, Vince often lends his horns to a wide variety of genres including pop, indie, surf-rock, ambient, and soul.

-Vince is an all around trumpet player and soloist; he also plays other brass instruments including flugelhorn, cornet, slide trumpet, and mellophone.
-At his home teaching studio he has many brass instruments as well as a library of method books.
+Vince is an all around trumpet player and soloist; he doubles on other brass instruments including flugelhorn, cornet, slide trumpet, and mellophone.
+At his home teaching studio he has many brass instruments as well as a library of method books and repertoire.

 Guitar is one of the most popular instruments today.
-It has a long history as an instrument, and with the invention of the electric guitar, has become a dominant voice of multiple generations.
+It has a long history, and with the invention of the electric guitar, has become a dominant voice of multiple generations.

 Vince began playing guitar as a teenager.
 He initially learned on his mother's electric guitar and 12-string acoustic guitar.
 He took some lessons, but is largely self taught by transcribing music.
 Since attending college for trumpet, Vince has applied that musical knowledge to the guitar.

-Vince has recorded guitar on many of his solo albums including Syzygy and Sound Plan as well as other artists' music.
-He performs regularly with the John Byrne Band on 6-string banjo (tuned like a standard guitar) and has appeared on electric 12-string and 6-string acoustic guitar.
+Vince has recorded guitar on many of his solo albums including Syzygy and Sound Plan, as well as on other artists' music.
+He performs regularly with the John Byrne Band on 6-string banjo (tuned like a standard guitar) and has performed on electric 12-string and 6-string acoustic guitar.

 Electric Bass Guitar

 Bass guitar is the foundation of many modern musical ensembles.
-From jazz to rock, it's proven popular and reliable.
-There is always need for a decent bassist.
+From jazz to rock, it's popular and reliable.
+There is always need for a solid bassist.

 Vince began playing bass as a teenager.
 He first learned by ear; transcribing a lot of classic rock (Pink Floyd, Led Zeppelin, Rolling Stones, etc...).
-Although Vince primarily studied trumpet in college, he continued playing bass with off campus bands.
+Although Vince primarily studied trumpet in college, he continued playing bass with off-campus bands.
 Vince applied what he was learning in music school to his bass playing.
-He is now a fully literate bassist.
+He is a fully literate bassist.